SyNikolai/MangaRecommendationEngine/README.md

 ### Recommendation

 Finally, after creating a recommendation function that takes as input the data frame, and a manga title of our choosing (title must be in romaji, and exist into the dataframe), 5 recommended titles are produced.
-Measure of similarity used in the fucntion is the cosine similarity algorithm (https://en.wikipedia.org/wiki/Cosine_similarity) (relevant code: recommendation notebook)
+Measure of similarity used in the function is the cosine similarity algorithm (https://en.wikipedia.org/wiki/Cosine_similarity) (relevant code: recommendation notebook)